West Nile Virus – Serology and PCR

 Submitted specimens will first be analyzed by the IgG and IgM ELISA to determine if the patient has developed antibodies.

-Specimens that are ELISA reactive will be further analyzed for the presence of neutralizing antibodies by PRNT.
+All specimens that are ELISA IgM reactive (early in the season) will be further analyzed for the presence of neutralizing antibodies by PRNT.
+Repeat PRNT testing may not be performed if a patient has had a previous reactive PRNT test.

 Specimens that are ELISA non-reactive will not be tested by PRNT.